About this course

 The Workplace Relations Commission (WRC) and the Health and Safety Authority (HSA) have developed a Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work which contains practical guidance on how to prevent and address workplace bullying.

 It is vital that all employees have an understanding of what bullying is and how to address it.
-Training to prevent or at least minimise the risk of bullying in the workplace is a key part of the new Code.
-Employers should provide training to all staff on commencement, together with regular refresher updates throughout their employment.
-The Code emphasises the importance of consulting with staff when amending your workplace anti-bullying policy.
-This helps promote awareness of the policy and develop an anti-bullying culture in the workplace.
+Training to prevent or at least minimise the risk of bullying in the workplace is a key part of the Code.
+Employers should provide workplace bullying training to all staff on commencement, together with regular refresher updates throughout their employment.

-Legal Island has created a 45-minute eLearning course in partnership with Ogier Leman LLP, specifically for all employees in Ireland.
+Legal Island has created a 45-minute eLearning course in partnership with Ogier, specifically for all employees in Ireland.
 The provision of this training for your staff will enable your organisation to act in compliance with the Code and help to raise awareness of bullying and harassment in the workplace and explain what to do if employees are concerned.

 What is bullying in the workplace?